vedph/cadmus-bricks-shell-v2/README.md

 ## History

+- 2024-05-08:
-- 2024-05-08: fixed missing export in DBPedia lookup.
+  - fixed missing export in DBPedia lookup.
+  - ⚠️ moved Emoji plugin from MD to plain text plugins (`@myrmidon/cadmus-text-ed-txt`).
 - 2024-04-30: fixes to link CTE plugin.
 - 2024-04-29:
   - fixes to OSD gallery.
 Still having issues with OSD in the demo.